 You can find out more about Matt Barten’s work, and the future of this technology, by reading the full article on The Progressive Farmer website.

-Plus, read Matt Barten’s testimonial on his use of IVF Bioscience’s BO-Transfer media for the preparation of embryos for biopsy.
+Plus, read Matt Barten’s testimonial on his use of IVF Bioscience’s Transfer medium for the preparation of embryos for biopsy.